Voronenko/ps_oneliners/Readme.md

 ./bootstrap.sh  <optional: simple | full | docker>
 ```

-That approach works pretty well on linux, thus when I have windows related work.
-I am trying to reuse similar approach.
+That approach works pretty well on linux, thus when I have windows related work, I am trying to reuse similar approach.
-Few examples from my winfiles:  script below configures my powershell profile on a new windows server, and optionally installs my "swiss knife" set of tools for the windows system.
+Few examples from my winfiles:  script below configures my PowerShell profile on a new windows server, and optionally installs my "swiss knife" set of tools for the windows system.

 ```ps